bbepis/XUnity.AutoTranslator/README.md

 ### How-To
 Follow these steps:
+ 1. Download XUnity.AutoTranslator-Developer-{VERSION}.zip from [releases](../../releases)
- * Start a new project in Visual Studio 2017 or later.
+ 2. Start a new project in Visual Studio 2017 or later.
 I recommend using the same name for your assembly/project as the "Id" you are going to use in your interface implementation.
+This makes it easier for users to know how to configure your translator
- * Add a reference to the XUnity.AutoTranslator.Plugin.Core.dll
+ 3. Add a reference to the XUnity.AutoTranslator.Plugin.Core.dll that you downloaded in step 1
- * You do not need to directly reference the UnityEngine.dll assembly.
-This is good, because you do not need to worry about which version of Unity is used then.
+ 4. You do not need to directly reference the UnityEngine.dll assembly.
+This is good, because you do not need to worry about which version of Unity is used.
-   * If you do need a reference to this assembly consider using an old version of it (if `UnityEngine.CoreModule.dll` exists in the Managed folder, it is not an old version!)
+   * If you do need a reference to this assembly (because you need functionality from it) consider using an old version of it (if `UnityEngine.CoreModule.dll` exists in the Managed folder, it is not an old version!)
- * Create a new class that either:
+ 5. Create a new class that either:
    * Implements the `ITranslateEndpoint` interface
    * Inherits from the `HttpEndpoint` class
    * Inherits from the `WwwEndpoint` class